St. Joseph High School (Metuchen, New Jersey)

-St. Joseph High School, also known as St. Joe's, is an independent, all-boys Roman Catholic college preparatory school located on a 70 acre campus in Metuchen and Edison, in Middlesex County, New Jersey, United States.
-The school draws students from an area encompassing over forty school districts and over seventy grammar schools in Middlesex, Somerset, and Union counties, as well as other outlying areas.
-It is located in the Roman Catholic Diocese of Metuchen.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1968.
+St. Joseph High School, also known as St. Joe's, is an independent, all-boys Catholic college preparatory school located on a 70 acre campus in Metuchen, in Middlesex County, in the U.S. state of New Jersey.
+The school draws students from an area encompassing over forty school districts and over seventy grammar schools in Middlesex, Monmouth, Somerset, and Union counties, as well as other outlying areas.
+It is located in the Diocese of Metuchen.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1968 and by the New Jersey Association of Independent Schools since 2022.

 St. Joseph is operated by the Brothers of the Sacred Heart, who have been active in American education since their arrival from Lyon, France, in 1847.
-From 1901 to 1961, St. Joseph served as a center for training and educating Brothers prior to their apostolate.
+From 1901 to 1961, the school was a center for training and educating Brothers prior to their apostolate.
 The school opened in September 1961 as a high school open to the public.
 The main school building was dedicated in the spring of 1963.
 There are both lay and religious teachers.

-As of the 2019–20 school year, the school had an enrollment of 507 students and 35 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.5:1.
-The school's student body was 66.7% (338) White, 15.4% (78) Hispanic, 10.3% (52) Asian and 7.7% (39) Black.
+As of the 2023–24 school year, the school had an enrollment of 571 students and 42.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.3:1.
+The school's student body was 66.9% (382) White, 12.6% (72) Asian, 9.3% (53) Black, 6.8% (39) two or more races, 2.6% (15) Hispanic, 1.1% (6) Native Hawaiian / Pacific Islander and 0.7% (4) American Indian / Alaska Native.

-Since 2018, Anne Rivera is the principal for St. Joe's.
+Since 2018, Anne Rivera is the principal for St. Joseph.
 She replaced Justin Fleetwood, who was promoted to president of the school.
+John G. Nolan Jr. P'09 was appointed as the school's president in October 2020.

 Student life

+Zenga Library

+The Zenga Library was built in 2003, taking over the school's original gymnasium.
+Since 2000, the library has been updated to become digital-centric, with nearly 800,000 selections available online for students, faculty, staff and alumni.